-Applicant submitted a security clearance application (SCA) on November 12, 2014.
-On December 22, 2015, the Department of Defense (DOD) sent him a Statement of Reasons (SOR), alleging security concerns under Guideline F. The DOD acted under Executive Order (Exec.
+Applicant submitted a security clearance application on March 20, 2014.
+On September 18, 2015, the Department of Defense (DOD) sent him a Statement of Reasons (SOR), alleging security concerns under Guideline F. The DOD acted under Executive Order (Exec.
 Or.)
 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) implemented by DOD on September 1, 2006.
 The guidelines are codified in 32 C.F.R. § 154, Appendix H (2006), and they replaced the guidelines in Enclosure 2 to the Directive.

-Applicant answered the SOR on January 20, 2016, and requested a decision on the record without a hearing.
-Department Counsel submitted the Government's written case on April 21, 2016, and on the same day a complete copy of the file of relevant material (FORM) was sent to Applicant, who was given an opportunity to file objections and submit material to refute, extenuate, or mitigate the Government's evidence.
-He received the FORM on April 26, 2016, and did not respond.
-The case was assigned to me on February 24, 2017.
+Applicant answered the SOR on October 19, 2015, and requested a decision on the written record without a hearing.
+Department Counsel submitted the Government's written case on May 18, 2016.
+On the same day, a complete copy of the file of relevant material (FORM) was sent to Applicant, who was given an opportunity to file objections and submit material to refute, extenuate, or mitigate the Government's evidence.
+He received the FORM on May 24, 2016, and did not respond.
+The case was assigned to me on May 9, 2017.